 The present, award-winning school building opened in September 1997 incorporating doors, woodwork, statues and bricks salvaged from the original school.
 Currently, one hundred and seventy students and a full and part-time staff of twenty-two learn and work in the modern and well-maintained facility.

 In 2011 and in 2012, Our Lady Star of the Sea opened pre-school classes for three- and for four- year-olds.
 These classrooms have been full since opening.
 Twenty-seven pre-schoolers attend each year.
 September 2017 saw the return of the Dominican Sisters (of Nashville) to our staff.
-We are excited to introduce Sister Mariana who teaches First Grade; Sister Daniela, Fifth Grade and Sister Maria Caeli who is the 8th grade homeroom teacher.
+We are grateful to have Sister Mariana, Sister Daniela, Sister Maria Caeli, and Sister Amata Christi as part of our staff.

 The mission of Our Lady Star of the Sea School is to provide an academically excellent, Christ-centered education that reinforces Catholic values and traditions, fosters respect for self and others, and encourages the continual spiritual, intellectual, creative, physical, social, and emotional growth of all.